-I am pleased to present a Town-wide budget for FY22 that projects an increase of \$167,292, or .36%.
+The Town-wide budget for FY22 projects an increase of \$167,292, or .36%.
 The revenues that will support this budget will be based primarily on property taxes.
 Property taxes for this budget will be based on the Grand List of October 2020.
 The Grand List of October 2020 recognized an increase in assessed value of approximately \$6 million, which at the current mill rate, would increase town-wide property tax revenues by approximately \$120 thousand, net of the elderly tax relief but still pending assessment appeals.
 This increase in tax revenues will offset, to some extent, a portion of any increase in the town-wide budget.

-Over the past several years, I have been committed to creating a methodical and thoughtful budget process to ensure appropriate funding to meet the service needs of the Town while creatively redesigning operational processes, prudently renegotiating contractual terms, and addressing long term capital needs and liabilities.
+The budget is developed through a methodical and thoughtful process to ensure appropriate funding to meet the service needs of the Town while creatively redesigning operational processes, prudently renegotiating contractual terms, and addressing long-term capital needs and liabilities.

 FY22 Budget highlights include stable finances, appropriate capital investment and healthy reserves.
 With this budget the Town will remain well positioned for the future.
-This budget also provides funding for projects that will make our community a better place to live, work and enjoy its recreation.
+This budget also provides funding for projects that will make the community a better place to live, work and enjoy its recreation.

-From an operational standpoint, the work done in FY21 will affect not only the FY22 budget but, the permanent changes that have been recognized, will keep expenses in check across multiple fiscal years over the next decade.
+From an operational standpoint the work done in FY21 will continue to affect not only FY22 budgets, but the permanent changes keep expenses in check across multiple fiscal years:

-- The Town continued to invest in projects that improved the quality of life for its residents, which included an ongoing program of laying and repairing new sidewalks and repairing the Kavanagh Tennis courts. - We continue to protect our Town's data and information systems through a well-designed information technology strategy that moves the Town's data from internal servers to the cloud which pro-actively manages risk and Town liabilities. - All contractual arrangements are carefully reviewed and renegotiated on an ongoing basis.
+- ♣ The Town continued to invest in projects that improved the quality of life for its residents, which included an ongoing program of laying and repairing new sidewalks and repairing the Kavanagh Park tennis courts. - The Town continues to protect its data and information systems through a well-designed information technology strategy that moves the Town's data from internal servers to the cloud which proactively manages risk and town liabilities. - All contractual arrangements are carefully reviewed and renegotiated on an ongoing basis.
 This includes collective bargaining contracts, benefit plans, vendor relationships, and building maintenance. - With regard to the Town's outstanding debt, the Town was able to refinance a portion of its outstanding debt.
-This refinancing saved approximately \$400 thousand in debt service expense over the life of the bonds, restructured bond maturities to keep the Town's debt service level and reduced the outstanding life of the

-- Town's debt.
-Of course, our WPCA program is still ongoing and a significant amount of work remains, which will likely contribute to our future bonded indebtedness. - Contributions to pensions remain steady and now the Town's plan stands at strong 84.5% funded as of the actuarial valuation dated July 1, 2019.
-All eligible new employees now participate in the Defined Contribution plan further reducing long-term commitments. - Reserve funds have been created and funded annually to address purchases on large equipment, building maintenance and other high cost purchases.
+This refinancing saved approximately \$400 thousand in debt service expense over the life of the bonds, restructured bond maturities to keep the Town's debt service level and reduced the outstanding life of the Town's debt.
+Of course, the WPCA program is still ongoing and a significant amount of work remains, which will likely contribute to future bonded indebtedness. - Contributions to pensions remain steady and now the Town's plan stands at a strong 84.5% funded as of the actuarial valuation dated July 1, 2018.
+All eligible new employees now participate in the Defined Contribution plan-further reducing long-term commitments. - Reserve funds have been created and funded annually to address purchases on large equipment, building maintenance and other high-cost purchases.
 This smooths out budget fluctuations over the long term.

-By keeping our eye on the long term, our yearly budgets have met both short-term operating obligations and successfully planned for the future in a cost-effective manner to maintain financial health for the next generation of tax payers.
+By keeping our eye on the long term, yearly budgets have met both short-term operating obligations and successfully planned for the future in a cost-effective manner to maintain financial health for the next generation of taxpayers.
 The budget for FY22 is no exception and the specifics of the proposed budget are outlined below.